twbach/papertrader.io/SETUP.md

 ```

 Edit `.env` and add your ThetaData credentials if needed.
+Set `THETA_DATA_MODE` to control data sourcing:

+- `auto` _(default)_ – best-effort live call with fallback to mocks.
+- `live` – live calls only, errors bubble to the UI.
+- `mock` – always serve mock data (great for offline dev + CI).

+Optional: set `THETA_DATA_VERBOSE_LOGS=true` to emit debug logs for successful Theta calls.

+Invalid values make the server crash on startup so you notice misconfigurations immediately.

 ### 3. Start Infrastructure (PostgreSQL + Redis + Greeks Service)